 You can convert Avios INTO Accor Live Limitless hotel points – but should you?

-In terms of HfP content, the partnership between Qatar Airways and Avios which launched last year is the gift that keeps on giving.
+The partnership between Qatar Airways and Avios is the gift that keeps on giving.

-Because you can now transfer your Avios from BA Executive Club to Qatar Privilege Club (at 1:1, instantly, for free, in either direction, as many times as you want), a lot of new earning and spending opportunities are available.
+Because you can transfer your Avios from British Airways Club to Qatar Airways Privilege Club (at 1:1, instantly, for free, in either direction, as many times as you want), a lot of new earning and spending opportunities are continually becoming available.

 Today I want to look at the impact on Accor Live Limitess, the Novotel / Sofitel / Ibis / Mercure / Raffles / Pullman / Fairmont etc hotel loyalty programme.

-For the first time, you can now convert Avios INTO hotel loyalty points.
+This partnership allows you to convert Avios INTO hotel loyalty points.

-Qatar Privilege Club is one of these airline programmes.
+Qatar Airways Privilege Club is one of these airline programmes.
 You can see the details here.

 How do you convert Avios into Accor Live Limitless points?

-If you haven’t already linked your British Airways Executive Club account to a Qatar Privilege Club account, you need to follow our step by step guide here.
+If you haven’t already linked your British Airways Club account to a Qatar Airways Privilege Club account, you need to follow our step by step guide here.

 What is the conversion rate?